zzmic/punched-card-reader/README.md

   ->  Samples with LEDs on
-  ->  Difference above a threshold comprises a sample of either 1 or 0 ->  Reads 12 bits no more than 80 times and emits at most 16-bit words over serial ->  Read end detected with an LED indicating absence of card ->  Notify card read end over serial
+  ->  Difference above a threshold comprises a sample of either 1 or 0 ->  Reads 12 bits no more than 80 times and emits at most 16-bit words over serial ->  Read end detected with an LED indicating the absence of a card ->  Notify card read end over serial
 ```